-Alcohol-related dementia is a form of dementia caused by prolonged use of alcohol.
-There is also a particular brain disorder associated with heavy drinking called Korsakoff's syndrome, caused by lack of vitamin B1 (thiamine).
+Korsakoff's syndrome is caused by lack of thiamine (vitamin B1), which affects the brain and nervous system.
+People who drink excessive amounts of alcohol are often thiamine deficient.
 This is not strictly a form of dementia but has similar symptoms, especially memory loss, personality changes and difficulty learning new skills.
 It does not progress once the person stops drinking - indeed it may initially improve.

-Alzheimer Scotland factsheet, Alcohol-related brain damage.
-Go to www.alzscot.org or phone the dementia helpline on 0808 808 3000.
+Alzheimer Scotland information sheet, Korsakoff's syndrome.
+Go to www.alzscot.org or phone the Dementia Helpline on 0808 808 3000.